interledger/rafiki/packages/documentation/src/content/docs/concepts/accounting/accounts-and-transfers.md

 Asset and Peer liquidity accounts are created when calling `createAsset` and `createPeer` [GraphQL Admin API mutations](/apis/backend/mutations) respectively, while liquidity accounts for wallet addresses, incoming and outgoing payments are created on-the-fly during payment processing or web monetization events.

 Any liquidity management is done by the [Account Servicing Entity](/reference/glossary#account-servicing-entity) through the GraphQL Admin API.
-See [integration](/integration/event-handlers) and [liquidity documentation](/concepts/accounting/liquidity) for more information.
+See [webhook events](/integration/webhook-events) and [liquidity documentation](/concepts/accounting/liquidity) for more information.

 ### Settlement account